abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

 ## Update http-router service

-When installing abcdesktop, http-router service type is `NodePort` by default, in order to expose the service through an ingress controller you will need to change the service type from `NodePort` to `ClusterIP`.
+By default, the `http-router` service type is `NodePort`.
+To expose the service through an ingress controller, you must change the service type from `NodePort` to `ClusterIP`.

-If you perform a get services command you will see the `NodePort` type
+Run the following command to confirm the current service type is `NodePort`:

 ```
 kubectl get svc http-router -n abcdesktop
 ```

-You should read on stdout
+You should see the following output:

 ```
 NAME          TYPE       CLUSTER-IP    EXTERNAL-IP   PORT(S)        AGE
 http-router   NodePort   10.0.170.21   <none>        80:30443/TCP   5m31s
 ```

-To change it, you will first need to delete the service
+To change the service type, first delete the existing service:

 ```
 kubectl delete service http-router -n abcdesktop
 ```

-You should read on stdout
+You should see the following output:

 ```
 service "http-router" deleted
 ```

-Then paste the following lines in a new `http-router.yaml` file
+Create a new `http-router.yaml` file with the following content:

 ```
 kind: Service